How to get loads as an owner-operator in 5 different ways

 Disadvantages

-2. Do business with a company.
+2. Work with a freight broker.

 Advantages